Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Geogebra
 - [ ] Zoom
 - [ ] Teams (?)
-- [ ] Write date in all the messages that the customizer outputs (warning, info etc)
 - [ ] May be possible to achieve a post configuration install to nemo-desktop ? to add some customization such as the rendering thumbnails of images depending on the size
 - [ ] Update and construct readme and
-- [ ] help message: arguments refactor with format
 - [ ] Add examples (images) of a working environement after applying the customizer in Linux

 ## Coming features